Skip to main content

 Not always.
 Some organisations choose to reference the Code within their constitution, while others adopt it at a policy level.
 Both approaches can be effective.

-Will training be provided?
+Will education on the code be provided?

 What if a complaint occurs before we finish adoption?

-Support Options
+Support

 Sally Miller